Islam in the United Kingdom: Education

-In 2018, 34 per cent of British Muslims had degree level qualifications, compared to 30 per cent of Christians and 35 per cent of those with no religion.
-13 per cent of Muslims had no qualifications, higher than every other religious group.
+Around 32.3% of Muslims in the UK held degree-level qualifications, according to the 2021 UK Census.
+This is higher than White British (31%) and Christians (31.6%).
+In contrast, a higher proportion of Muslims in the UK held no qualifications (25%), in comparison with White British (18.3%) and Christians (20.8%).

 In 2006, it was found that approximately 53% of British Muslim youth chose to attend university.
 This was higher than the figure for Christians (45%) and the non-religious (32%) but lower than for Hindus (77%) and Sikhs (63%).

 There are around 184 Muslim faith schools in the UK, 28 of them being state-funded.
 In 2008, 86.5% of pupils attending Muslim schools achieved five GCSEs, compared to a figure of 72.8% of Roman Catholic schools and 64.5% of secular schools.

 In 2019, four Islamic schools were in the top ten ranking for secondary schools in England, including Tauheedul Islam Girls High School in first place.
-Some Islamic schools have been accused of promoting extremist versions of Islam.

 In 2018, the Crown Prosecution Service brought its first prosecution in England & Wales against an unregistered school, the Islamic faith school Al-Istiqamah Learning Centre in Southall, London where nearly 60 children aged 5–11 were being taught.
 Head teacher Beatrix Bernhardt and director Nacerdine Talbi were convicted as running a school not registered with the Department for Education violates the Education and Skills Act 2008.
 They received fines and a curfew.